William Lunn (educator)

 William Lunn (July 18, 1796 – June 19, 1886) was a Canadian educator, businessman, and politician.
 Born in Devonport, England, Lunn moved to Canada on assignment with the Royal Navy in 1824 and remained there for the rest of his life.
 Lunn served in many civic and business capacities in Montreal, and worked to promote the educational interests of Protestants in Quebec at a time when education in that province was dominated by schools run by the Catholic Church.

 Early life

 Lunn was born on July 18, 1796, to Elizabeth (née Heard) and William Lunn in Devonport, England.
 In 1819, he moved to Kingston, Upper Canada to manage supplies for the Admiralty.
 He married Margaret Fisher in 1821.
 Lunn stayed in Canada after the British decided to end their naval presence at Kingston in 1834.
 His wedding was noted for being the cause of a charivari that went on for three nights and resulted in the door of a police watch house being destroyed and several people arrested.

-Lunn was a Wesleyan and wrote to Britain in 1824 requesting missionaries, because the Canadian government at the time was not happy with the presence of missionaries from the United States.
+Lunn was a Wesleyan who wrote to Britain in 1824 requesting missionaries because the Canadian government at the time was not happy with the presence of missionaries from the United States.